This example and a number of others are parcels of land around Pakenham.

 New South Wales had been settled as a convict colony in 1788, when the first fleet arrived.
 Over the next fifty years, many convicts were transported there, and many English free settlers chose to try their luck in that distant land.
 By the 1830s, there was clearly a need for more immigrants in the colony.
-Not only was there three men to every woman, but the balance of convicts to free settlers was all out of whack.
-There were not enough reliable trustworthy labourers to work on all the properties that had been developed, especially all the sheep stations.
+Not only were there three men to every woman, but the balance of convicts to free settlers was all out of whack.
+There were not enough reliable, trustworthy labourers to work on all the properties that had been developed, especially all the sheep stations.

-A scheme was set up whereby young country women of good character would have their sea passage paid for and be guaranteed a job as a servant in rural New South Wales.
+A scheme was set up, whereby young country women of good character would have their sea passage paid for, and be guaranteed a job as a servant in rural New South Wales.

 Predictably the people whose task was to head off into the countryside and interview young unmarried women of good character, took shortcuts, and, by the sound of it, simply herded up the “mere sweepings of the streets of London” who were all too happy to take the money.